dtu-qmcm/qmcm_handbook/quarto_project/phd_timeline.md

 ### External research stay

 The main goal of the external research stay is to experience a different research environment, so it is encouraged to go abroad.
 The duration of the external research stay will depend on the individual PhD project, however the average duration is three months.
 From three months or longer you can apply for travel grants to aid in funding the external research stay and this is also encouraged.
-For the project plan, you need to plan where and roughly when the external research stay will happen.
+For the project plan, you need to plan where, with whom and roughly when the external research stay will happen.

 ### Department work

+For the department work you have to plan **up to** 420 hours including a mandatory 100 hours for teaching.
+Both the teaching and other department work are allowed to be executed through all of DTU, not just the department as the name suggests.
+There is no dedicated way to find a teaching assistent position, so you have to ask around for it.
+Ask your supervisor, the PhD administration, other PhD students, etc. A 100 teaching hours corresponds with one 5.0 ECTS course at DTU.
+For the project plan specifically, you can write teaching assistent for 100 hours in the department work table.
+There are multiple options for filling up the rest of the department work hours, amongst others:

+* Co-supervision of a student for their master thesis project, which can be allocated 200 hours for department work.
+* Student member of the PhD school committee, which can be allocated 140 hours for department work.
+Elections every year around the start of the year and you can contact the head of the PhD school if you are interested.
+* Participation in the Early Career Researcher Association activities, which can be allocated 20 - 200 hours for department work depending on your involvement.

+### Dissemination of your research

+Dissemination is anything related to broadcasting your research, ranging from conference posters and presentations to writing scientific publications.
+A **minimum** of 420 hours has to be planned for dissemination if your research.
+As an average, you can allocated 50 hours for conference participation and a poster or presentation, and 100 hours for writing and publishing a scientific article.

+### Supervision

+It is mandatory to meet at least every two weeks with your main supervisor and on average every month with your co-supervisor(s).

+## Half year reports (5 - 35 months)

+The half-year reports have to be submitted every six months in [PhDigital](https://phdigital.dtu.dk) and are a measure to track your progress through the PhD.
+For the "past six months" and "next six months" summaries, you can simple write a paragraph with an update or plan of your PhD activities, respectively.
+It is important to stay up-to-date with your half-year reports, since they have to be all submitted and approved before you can submit your PhD thesis in the end.
+Any changes in courses, external research stay, etc compared to the original PhD project plan, should be written in the half-year reports and will be approved accordingly.

+## First-year interview (11 - 12 months)

+The aim of the first-year interview is to improve both the PhD student and the PhD school.
+The interview is conducted by a scientific staff member serving on the PhD school committee.
+If this is not possible, another scientific staff member will be appointed to conduct the interview by agreement with the head of the PhD school.
+This interview is also your chance to talk through your PhD journey with a scientific staff member who is not your supervisor and this can provide you with very useful feedback.

+## Half-way presentation (17 - 19 months)